invrainbow/codeperfect/docs/docs/format-document.md

 format with import organization, run `Format` &gt;
 `Format File and Organize Imports`.

-By default, Organize Imports uses our native implementation, which runs instantly and is more accurate than `goimports` due to our in-memory index.
+By default, Organize Imports uses our native implementation, which is faster and more accurate than `goimports` due to our in-memory index.
 When the indexer is busy, we fallback to `goimports`, which sometimes has a lag.

 ## Keyboard shortcuts